koenrane/KR-new-site/content/import/understanding-and-controlling-a-maze-solving-policy-network.md

 [^2]: This selection of vector fields paints a somewhat slanted view of the behavior of the network.
 The network navigates to cheese in many test mazes, but we wanted to exhibit seeds which illustrate competent pursuit of _both_ the cheese and the path to the top-right corner.

 [^3]: Peli consulted with a statistician on what kind of regression to run.
 Ultimately, the factors we used are not logically independent of each other, but our impression after consultation was that this analysis would tell us _something_ meaningful.

-Peli describes the statistical methodology:
+    > [!quote] Peli's description of the statistical methodology
+    >

-    > I did multiple logistic regression with all the factors at once, then did a multiple logistic regression with all-factors-except-x for each x and wrote down which factors caused test accuracy loss when dropped.
+    > I did multiple logistic regression with all the factors at once, then did a multiple logistic regression with all-factors-except-_x_ for each _x_ and wrote down which factors caused test accuracy loss when dropped.
     >
     > Four factors caused non-trivial test accuracy loss, so I took those four factors and did a multiple logistic regression on these four factors, and saw that the test accuracy was as good as with all factors.
     >